philippabele/developers-guide-to-linux/04_networking/010_configuration_hostname_resolution/011_basic_configuration.md

 ```

 WLAN as well as ethernet are configured to retrieve their IP address via dhcp.
-The system has to bw restarted to apply the settings.
+The system has to be restarted to apply the settings.

 The `auto` tag ensures the interfaces are brought up on startup.